complete rest

 This stark contrast between human and lion approaches to rest—active versus complete—struck a chord.
 Active rest merely diverts our energy from one channel to another, providing a change of scenery.
 But complete rest pulls us off the mental merry-go-round, offering our minds and bodies a chance to reset in a way that partial engagement can’t.

 Inspired, I began experimenting with this lion-like form of rest.
 Instead of switching tasks as a mental break, I embraced stillness.
-I would lie down for 15 minutes—not to take a nap—but to disconnect entirely, close my eyes, and just be.
-No podcasts to stimulate thought, no books to engage the mind.
-Just a complete shutdown of all my senses.
+I would lie down for 15 minutes to disconnect entirely, close my eyes, and just be.

-But here’s the thing: These lions prioritized rest despite their hunger and despite the dangers lurking nearby.
-Their situation was truly life-or-death.
+But here’s the thing: these lions prioritized rest despite the dangers lurking nearby.
+Their to-do list included “catch food” and “don’t become food.”
 Your PowerPoint presentation pales in comparison.
 If they can rest, so can you.

 If you’re feeling a low-level form of tiredness throughout the day, you might be relying too much on active rest and too little on complete rest.

 So, the next time you hesitate to take a full break, thinking of your endless to-do list or looming deadlines, remember the lions of Botswana.
-Give yourself the permission to rest fully, to shut down completely—even if just for a short while.
+Give yourself the permission to rest fully and to shut down completely.